-Unexcused late submissions will be tracked across each student's program.
-If one assignment is submitted more than five days late or if a student incurs multiple instances of unexcused late submissions, it will result in academic discipline, such as required tutoring, academic probation, failure of the course, or failure to qualify for graduation.
+Students are expected to submit work by the assigned or extended due dates, as part of their development of the Leadership and Administration competency.
+Late submissions will be tracked across each student's program.
+Repeated late submissions, including late submissions of revisions, will result in academic discipline, such as warnings, required coaching, or academic probation.
 Similar to standard human resource employment practices, students will receive warnings and conditions with increasing severity of academic discipline.